Darryl-prog/Restaurant/README.md

 # Restaurant

-Simple restaurant landing page created with HTML, CSS, Bootsrap and Javascript.
+Simple restaurant landing page created with HTML, CSS, Bootstrap and Javascript.
 Elements are created through DOM Manipulation as part of the requirement for this project.
 This is a project for "The Odin Project".